stackql/stackql-registry-docs/docs/aws-docs/providers/aws/elasticache/user/index.md

 ---

 import CopyableCode from '@site/src/components/CopyableCode/CopyableCode';
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-Gets or operates on an individual <code>user</code> resource, use <code>users</code> to retrieve a list of resources or to create a resource.
+Gets or updates an individual <code>user</code> resource, use <code>users</code> to retrieve a list of resources or to create or delete a resource.

 ## Overview
 <table><tbody>